What To Expect When You Visit Kalispell

 Glacier National Park

 Glacier National Park - Access to Glacier Park includes entrances at West Glacier, Camas Road and the North Fork.
-As of JULY 13 The Going-To-The-Sun Road is open to vehicles to Rising Sun, on the east side of Logan Pass.
-From that point visitors can park and take part in services such as restrooms, water filling stations and a restaurant providing on-the-go food service.
+Currently the Going-To-The-Sun Road is open to vehicles to Rising Sun, on the east side of Logan Pass.
+From that point visitors can park and take part in services such as restrooms and water filling stations.
 Vehicles will then turn around and return over Logan Pass to exit at West Glacier.
-Services at Logan Pass includes visitor information services conducted outside of the visitor center from 9am-4pm daily.
+Services at Logan Pass are limited during the fall season.
 Roads and parking lot access throughout the open sections of the park may be closed during the day when parking areas become full and will reopen periodically as conditions allow.
 Map of areas currently open.

 Visitors to the park should expect differences this year, including reduced services through Phase 2 of the Glacier National Park’s reopening plan and in some cases for the duration of the rest of the summer.
 Glacier National Park shuttles, Red Bus Tours or the Glacier Boat Company boat tours have suspended operations for the season.
 Our best advice: plan ahead, know before you go, be patient and have a back-up plan.